 Selection on thermal traits

 After experiments, all frogs were put back to 20ºC for at least one month before releasing them.
 Marked frogs were released at Carrera Pinto in April 2013 and their survival was monitored on three separate recapture efforts (13th October 2013, 13th June and 9th September 2014).
-For each individual, we express plasticity as the difference in trait values between high versus low acclimation temperatures (ΔTrait = Trait20ºC-Trait10ºC), hereafter referred to as ΔCTMax, ΔCTMin, ΔTPref, and ΔQ10.
 As the desert surrounds these two small ponds dispersal was not a concern.

 The relationship between trait plasticity and survival was analyzed using a Cormack-Jolly-Seber (CJS) framework in Program MARK.
-An overall goodness of fit test was run using U-Care to check for the presence of structure in the data which could be accommodated within the modeled parameters and to obtain a value for the over dispersion parameter (c-hat).
+An overall goodness of fit test was run using U-Care to ensure the data were consistent with the assumed structure of the CJS model and to obtain a value for the over dispersion parameter (c-hat).
 The time interval between capture occasions (as a fraction of 1 year and considering also the original capture event) was included in the analysis to accommodate the unequal intervals.
 The resulting resighting and survival estimates were therefore corrected to annual estimates.
 Survival and resighting parameters were obtained in a two-stage process.
 First, the best-fit resighting model was identified from three candidate models (constant, time dependent and a linear trend).
 The fit of the three candidate resighting models was compared using survival modeled as both a constant rate and also as a time-dependent rate, to ensure that selection of the best-fit resighting model was not influenced by choice of survival model.
-Once the best-fit resighting model had been identified (using AICc) this was then retained for all candidate survival models.
-Survival rates were extracted as a function of the individual covariates.
-A model selection and an information-theoretic approach [19] was employed to contrast the adequacy of different working hypotheses (the candidate models) of selection on trait plasticity.
-To reduce the number of candidate models, thereby minimizing the likelihood of spurious results [19,20], we tested only for a null model, a model with body mass and models with directional and quadratic selection for each trait separately and also for correlational selection (interaction of trait combinations) among traits (Table 1).
-In total, 27 models were evaluated.
-Body mass was included in all models including physiological traits.
-All analyses were performed in R version 3.1.3 employing package RMark [21].
+Once the best-fit resighting model had been identified (using AICc) this was then retained for all candidate models.
+A model selection and an information-theoretic approach (Burnham & Anderson 2003) was employed to contrast the adequacy of different working hypotheses (the candidate models) of selection on trait plasticity.
+The number of candidate models was kept to a minimum to minimize the likelihood of spurious results (Burnham & Anderson 2003; Lucaks et al. 2010).
+Body mass showed a positive relationship with CTMax_20 (rP = 0.47) and with TPref_10 (rP = 0.24) and was not associated with any other trait (results not shown).
+Therefore, we tested only for a model with body mass and models with directional selection for each trait separately and also for correlational selection (interaction of trait combinations) among the same trait at both acclimation temperatures, which indicates plasticity.
+Body mass was included as a covariate in the case of CTMax_20 and TPref_10 (Table 1).
+All analyses were performed in R version 3.1.3 employing package RMark (Laake 2013).
 No transformation was required to meet assumptions of statistical tests.
+Survival in relation to each covariate was obtained as the model averaged value across all candidate models weighted by individual model probability (Table 1).

 RESULTS

-All measured traits including critical thermal limits (CTMax, CTMin), thermal preference (TPref) and sensitivity of metabolic rate to temperature (Q10) and their norms of reaction for acclimation plasticity (ΔCTMax, ΔCTMin, ΔTPref, ΔQ10) showed high variance among individuals (Fig. 1).
-In addition, for all traits some individuals shifted their thermal traits to higher values when acclimated to high temperatures, but other individuals showed the reverse response, that is their traits shifted to lower values after acclimation at higher temperatures (Fig. 2).
-Body size showed a positive relationship with ΔCTMax (b = 0.59 ± 0.18 SE, F1,86 = 10.99, P = 0.0013) which indicates that larger individuals had positive delta values of CTMax (i.e. the values at 20ºC were higher than at 10ºC).
-Body size was not associated with any other trait plasticity (results not shown).
+All measured traits including critical thermal limits (CTMax, CTMin), thermal preference (TPref) and sensitivity of metabolic rate to temperature (Q10) showed high variance among individuals (Fig. 2).
+In addition, for all traits some individuals shifted their thermal traits to higher values when acclimated to high temperatures, but other individuals showed the reverse response, that is their traits shifted to lower values after acclimation at higher temperatures (Fig. 3).

+Only five out of 28 correlations between physiological traits were statistically significant, and these involved mostly critical thermal limits.
+In particular CTMax_20 was negatively correlated with CTMin_10 (rP = -0.57) and CTMax_10 (rP = -0.41) whilst it was positively correlated with Q10_20 (rP = 0.26).
+Additionally, CTMax_10 was positively correlated with CTMin_10 (rP = 0.31) and negatively correlated with CTMin_20 (rP = -0.25).